 As with steak, chicken breasts don't taste good when they're overcooked.
 And while this might sound obvious, the best way to avoid overcooking a chicken breast is to cook it for as short a time as possible.
 When you start with cold chicken breast straight from the fridge, it's going to take longer for the middle to heat all the way through.
 Instead, leave your chicken breasts at room temperature for 30 minutes before they go in the pan.

 This problem could also be interpreted as not resting the chicken breasts after you cook them.
 If you cut into your chicken breasts the moment they come off the grill or pan, you're going to lose a lot of juices.
 Wait five minutes before cutting into your chicken breasts, and those juices will stay inside the meat where they belong.

 If you've ever looked underneath the chicken breast in the package from the store, you probably noticed a flat pad for soaking up the juices from the breast.
-This means the breast is pretty wet.
-It's a good idea to wash the breast before you cook it, but for the best cooking results, make sure it's dry before it goes in the pan.
-All the excess liquid will just cause steam and get in the way of browning.
+This means the breast is pretty wet and all the excess liquid will just cause steam and get in the way of browning.
 Even worse, it can cause hot oil in the pan to splatter.
 A good wipe with a paper towel is all it needs, then go ahead and brush with oil, season, and cook.